-Canadian Geese Control Methods in NYC, Long Island & Westchester County, NY
+Canadian Geese Control Methods in NYC, Long Island or Westchester County, NY

-NYC, Long Island, and Westchester County can utilize the following Canadian geese control methods
+NYC, Long Island, Westchester County & Northern, NJ can utilize the following Canadian geese control methods

 Humanely Scaring geese

 The most common method that communities are taking to control the Canadian geese populations is humanely scaring.
 The most effective scaring method is using dogs that are trained to herd geese.
 Geese-herding should not be done by any dogs.
 The dogs must be effectively trained to eliminate the geese from the area.
 A dog that is not trained properly can simply send the geese into the water or may not scare them anytime, which can teach the geese to not be afraid of dogs.

 The dogs should be trained not to catch or hurt the geese.
 Noises of pyrotechnics, propane cannons, or goose distress calls are also effective in scaring geese away.
 Geese are intelligent creatures; therefore, decoys of threatening animals are not effective deterrents , and they grow accustomed to many frightening noises that are not of pyrotechnics, propane cannons, or goose distress calls.

 Egg addling is a method to control the geese population.
 Egg addling is done by treating the eggs with corn oil or removing the eggs and replacing them with fake eggs.
 In order to be humane, it should be done as soon as possible.

 Egg addling works by limiting the number of geese being born and freeing adult geese to migrate because they are not caring for their babies who cannot fly yet.
 If you are interested in egg addling, you will need to consult your community, get trained, receive a permit, and get permission.